Horrible Science

-Horrible Science is a similar series of books to Horrible Histories, written by Nick Arnold (with the exception of Evolve or Die, which is written by Phil Gates), illustrated by Tony de Saulles and published in the UK and India by Scholastic.
-They are designed with the intention to get children interested in science by concentrating on the trivial, unusual, gory, or unpleasant.
-The books are in circulation in 24 countries, and over 4 million books have been sold in the UK alone.
+Horrible Science is a series of books written by Nick Arnold and Phil Gates and illustrated by Tony de Saulles that are designed to get children interested in science by concentrating on the trivial, unusual, gory, or unpleasant.
+The books are in circulation in 24 countries, with over 4 million books having been sold in the UK.

-Nick Arnold released a paper entitled "Teaching Science the Horrible Way", in which he demonstrates the reasons why the Horrible Science series has a positive contribution to learning.
+Arnold released a paper entitled "Teaching Science the Horrible Way", in which he demonstrates the reasons why the Horrible Science series has a positive contribution to learning.
 According to Arnold, Horrible Science books are based on everyday topics and key areas of the curriculum.
 The range of approaches used in Horrible Science books are intended to emphasise the drama and excitement and wonder of science.
 Science words and concepts are introduced gradually, often using humour or fact files.
 Although mathematics is not needed at the level of science covered in the books, some activities require calculators.
 The books contain experiments under the heading "Dare you discover...".
 Several of the books end with thoughts on how science will shape the future.

 History

-Before writing the series, Nick Arnold was at the University of North London working on an educational project.
+Before writing the series, Arnold was at the University of North London working on an educational project.
 He explained to The Birmingham Post: "It was actually a lucky break or a well-placed letter – whichever you want to believe – Because I wrote this really cheeky letter to the publishers Scholastic saying that if they were looking for someone to write a horrible science book I was the one.
 And would you believe they actually let me write a science book and put lots of horrible bits in it – and then it was hugely successful”.

 During the mid-2010s, Horrible Science was given a book makeover, altering the covers of some of their old books, and all of the new books being published to have a new, more colorful background and updated information.

-A Horrible Science theatre show produced by the Birmingham Stage Company which, also brought Horrible Histories to the stage, was created in 2013.
+A Horrible Science theatre show produced by the Birmingham Stage Company, which also brought Horrible Histories to the stage, was created in 2013.

 Approach

-Nick Arnold explained his approach towards writing the series in an interview with The Birmingham Post: "My approach to a subject is to vastly over-research it.
+Arnold explained his approach towards writing the series in an interview with The Birmingham Post: "My approach to a subject is to vastly over-research it.
 I have become quite good at science by writing these books so have got quite a lot of knowledge already but then I really like finding out more information.
 If I over-research then I don’t just have all the facts I need, I have a lot more – and that means I can really choose what I want to include.
 The thing about a Horrible Science book is that actually it is all about imagination.
 The more you know the more you want to know and the more you want to develop that."